 What types of payment do you accept?

-We accept cash, wire transfers, company check with a bank letter of guarantee, and cashier’s check.
+We accept cash, money orders, wire transfers, ACH’s, company check with a bank letter of guarantee, and cashier’s check.
 We do not accept credit cards.

 When is payment due?

-Payment is due immediately after the auction or within 24 hours of the conclusion of the sale.
+Payment is upon receipt of invoice or within 24 hours of the conclusion of the sale.
 You cannot remove any items until we have received payment in full.